toomasr/php7-with-stuff/README.md

 # Usage

-I'm using it from my [PHP template](https://github.com/toomasr/php-template-app) but you don't have to.
+I'm using it from my [PHP Template App](https://github.com/toomasr/php-template-app) but you don't have to.
 Easiest to get going is to add it to your `docker-compose.yml` like this.

 ```
 php:
     image: toomasr:php7-with-stuff
-    volumes:
-      - ./website/public_html:/var/www/html
-      - ./website/lib:/var/www/lib
 ```

-I actually use it from *nginx* so my configuration looks like this
+I actually use it from *nginx* so my configuration looks like this.
+Please refer to [PHP Template App](https://github.com/toomasr/php-template-app) for a fully functioning example.

 ```
 web: